Skip to content

 Conclusion

-They are a practical framework for solving the deepest challenges in engineering leadership.
-They work together to create an environment where talented people can do their best work.
+The five principles - Umbrella Parent, Patient Observation, Scrape Their Knees, Chore Chart, Building the Treehouse - are more than parenting analogies.
+They’re a practical framework for the deepest challenges in engineering leadership.
+Together they create an environment where talented people can do their best work.

 You can’t have autonomy without psychological safety.
 You can’t remove blockers if you haven’t patiently diagnosed the real problems.

-Ultimately, the fatherhood metaphor clarifies the true purpose of leadership.
-Good parenting is not about optimizing for a perfect report card this semester - it’s about raising a capable, resilient and independent human who will thrive long after you’re gone.
+The fatherhood metaphor clarifies the true purpose of leadership.
+Good parenting isn’t optimizing for a perfect report card this semester.
+It’s raising a capable, resilient, independent human who will thrive long after you’re gone.

-Likewise, great engineering leadership isn’t about hitting this sprint’s velocity target at all costs.
-It’s about building a capable, resilient and autonomous team that can solve tomorrow’s problems, long after you’ve moved on to your next role.
+Engineering leadership is the same.
+It isn’t hitting this sprint’s velocity target at all costs.
+It’s building a capable, resilient, autonomous team that can solve tomorrow’s problems long after you’ve moved on.

 It’s about building a legacy.

-So, the final question for every leader is a simple one: Are you managing for the next deadline or are you leading for the next decade?
+So the final question for every leader: are you managing for the next deadline or leading for the next decade?

 Appendix 1